 There are three main ways to handle 10X and other barcoded/UMI sequence data in Geneious Biologics.
 The best path depends on how much preprocessing has already been done prior to upload, which will determine your entry point.

-- Method 1 - Pair, Collapse UMIs, Single Clone Analysis
+- Method 1 - Unprocessed - Pair, Collapse UMIs, Single Cell Antibody Annotator

-- Method 2 - Single Clone Analysis from Separate Lists
+- Method 2 - Partially pre-processed - Single Cell Antibody Analysis from Separate Lists

-- Method 3 - Antibody Annotator + Add Assay Data
+- Method 3 - Fully pre-processed - Antibody Annotator + Add Assay Data

-- FAQ: Why do my results for Antibody Annotator and Single Clone Analysis look different?
+- FAQ: Why do my results for Antibody Annotator and Single Cell Antibody Annotator look different?

-Method 1 - Pair, Collapse UMIs, Single Clone Analysis
+Method 1 - Pair, Collapse UMIs, Single Cell Antibody Analysis

 A typical workflow could look like:

-Discovery: Alignments can be done directly from the results so that the aligned sequences are annotated.
-You can choose to align translated regions of interest, with trees.
+Discovery: Sequence Alignment can be performed directly from the results.
+You can choose to align translated regions of interest (e.g. HCDR3), with trees.

 Export: Extract selected annotate candidate sequences, or export tables, graphs, and images for reporting or record keeping purposes.
 See Exporting Annotated Sequences and Sequence Tables.

-Method 2 - Single Clone Analysis from Separate Lists
+Method 2 - Single Cell Antibody Analysis from Separate Lists

 If you or your sequence provider have already done some demultiplexing in another tool, you can feed the preprocessed sequences into Geneious Biologics for annotation and analysis.
-If you have your sequences sorted into sequence lists (such as one fastq file per clone/barcode/well/cell) then you could use these sequences directly with Single Clone Analysis.
-When you run Single Clone Analysis on multiple files or sequence lists, then it will attempt to find a dominant heavy and light chain for each list.
+If you have your sequences sorted into sequence lists (such as one fastq file per clone/barcode/well/cell) then you could use these sequences directly with Single Cell Antibody Annotator.
+When you run Single Cell Analysis on multiple files or sequence lists, then it will attempt to find a dominant heavy and light chain for each list.
 NGS Tutorial 5.
-Single Clone Analysis from Separate Lists goes over this method.
+Single Cell Analysis from Separate Lists goes over this method.